dhurvvasani1234/RazorPage-StatsCalculator/README.md

 # RazorPage-StatsCalculator
 RazorPage calculator dotnet csharp level 3 lab 1
-# Lab 1 - ASP.NET Razor Page: Statistics Calculator
+# ASP.NET Razor Page: Statistics Calculator

 This project is a simple **ASP.NET Razor Page**.
 The application calculates and displays basic statistics for up to three numerical inputs provided by the user.